h5bp/mobile-boilerplate/doc/js.md

 One approach is to put jQuery plugins inside of a `(function($){ ... })(window.jQuery);` closure to make sure they're in the jQuery namespace safety blanket.

+By default the `plugins.js` file contains a small script to avoid `console` errors in browsers that lack a `console`.
+The script will make sure that, if a console method isn't available, that method will have the value of empty function, thus, preventing the browser from throwing an error.

 ## vendor

 This directory can be used to contain all 3rd party library code.